futilelabs/methodx-cocoa/README.md

     { update: { id: 1, name: "Mat" } }

-When mapped, the above command would execute the `doUpdate` selector with `{ id: 1, name: "Mat" }` as the data.
+When mapped, the above command would execute the `doUpdate` method with `{ id: 1, name: "Mat" }` as the data.

-### Usage
+#### Using JSON

-To use the JSON capabilities, you need to have your raw JSON as an `NSData`, and then you use the `executeRequestsInJSON:` selector of the `MXRouter`.
+To use the JSON capabilities, you need to have your raw JSON as an `NSData`, and then you use the `executeRequestsInJSON:` method of the `MXRouter`.
 The return value is an array of `MXResponse` objects collected by each request call (see _Multiple commands_ below.)

     NSArray *responses = [router executeRequestsInJSON:rawJSONData];

-### Multiple commands
+#### Multiple commands

-Multiple commands are also supported which are just normal JSON messages inside an array.
+Multiple commands are also supported, which are just normal JSON messages inside a JSON array.

     [
       { "command1": {"name": "Mat"} },